Skip to main content

 <Text variant="meta">Apr 5, 2026</Text> // → <span>

 Each variant maps to a fixed set of Tailwind classes.
-The as prop overrides the default element when semantic context demands it (a card "title" that isn't a heading).
-And className allows one-off extensions via cn() merging.
+The as prop overrides the default element when the semantic context calls for it, like a card title that isn't actually a heading, and className allows one-off extensions via cn() merging.

-The key architecture decision was what belongs where.
-The shared-ui library (@danieljoffe.com/shared-ui) can't depend on Next.js, so variants tied to page layout or MDX rendering had to stay in the app.
+The architecture decision that mattered was what belongs where.
+The shared-ui library (@danieljoffe/shared-ui) can't depend on Next.js, so any variant tied to page layout or MDX rendering had to stay in the app.

 Shared-ui variants (framework-agnostic):